Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Rotate the camera, after starting the rotation, you need to call the Stop command to stop.
+     Rotate the camera, after starting the rotation, the stop command needs to be called to stop

 【Function】
      /**